jerdog/auth0-modern-identity-talk/PITCHME.md

 @ul[brighten]
 * Rare / Up and Coming
 * Easy to Implement
-* More Secure; no passowrds stored
+* More Secure than with password
 @ulend
 @divend

 Note:
+Passwordless is more secure than using a password.
+No passwords are stored.

 ---
 ## Authorization